dinostheo/oembedder/README.md

 You can use selectors to extract information from a specific page for a specific property of the oEmbed format.
 If no selectors are provided a set of default selectors will be used to extract this information.
 You can overwrite part or all of the default selectors by passing a custom selector for an oEmbed property.

-The current library supports attribute values of matched element, or text within its html tag.
+The current library supports attribute values of matched element, text within its html tag, or the html content.

 | Property     | Default selector(s)             | text  | attribute | Default value     |
 | ------------ | ------------------------------- | ----- | --------- | ----------------- |